JuliaGraphics/ColorSchemeTools.jl/docs/src/makingschemes.md

 If `a` and `b` (or `c` and `d`) aren't the same, the color will abruptly jump.
 Notice that the very first `a` and the very last `d` aren't used.

-To create a new ColorScheme from a suitable dictionary in this format, run `make_colorscheme()`.
+To create a new colorscheme from a suitable dictionary in this format, run `make_colorscheme()`.

 ```
 using Colors, ColorSchemes